euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

    From left to right: parametric mesh (tensor product of knot vectors), control mesh, Bézier mesh. :label:`ig-domain-grids`

+Our domain in Figure :ref:`domain` can be exactly described by a single NURBS patch.
+Several auxiliary grids (called "meshes" as well, but do not mistake with the FE mesh) can be drawn for the patch, see Figure :ref:`ig-domain-grids`.
+The parametric mesh is simply the tensor product of the knot vectors defining the parametrization - the lines correspond to the knot vector values.
+In our case there are four unique knot values in the first parametric axis, while five in the second axis.
+The control mesh has vertices given by the NURBS patch control points and connectivity corresponding to the tensor product nature of the patch.
+The Bézier mesh will be described below.
+The thin blue lines are iso-lines of the NURBS parametrization.

 On a single patch, such as our whole domain, the NURBS basis can be arbitrarily smooth - this is another compelling feature not easily obtained by FEM.
-The basis on the patch is uniquely determined by a *knot vector* for each axis, see [NURBS]_, and covers the whole patch, see Figure :ref:`ig-base`.
+The basis functions :math:`R_{A,p}`, :math:`A = 1, \dots, n` on the patch are uniquely determined by the knot vector for each axis, and cover the whole patch, see Figure :ref:`ig-base`.

 .. figure:: ig-base.png
    :scale: 12%
    :figclass: w

-   The order 2 NURBS basis on the single patch domain. :label:`ig-base`
+   The degree 2 NURBS basis functions on the single patch domain. :label:`ig-base`

 IGA Implementation in SfePy
 ---------------------------